gbbns/gatsby.gbbns.co/src/writing/a-new-adventure.md

 ### The fringe

-The fringe events are an integral part of the festivies for New Adventures, and despite sporting a knee injury, the bowling was a great spectacle and certainly got folk in the right frame of mind for the following day.
+The fringe events are an integral, some would say _legendary_ part of the festivies for New Adventures where f, and despite sporting a knee injury, the bowling was a great spectacle and certainly got folk in the right frame of mind for the following day.

 ---